-Before we teach Relationships and Sex Education in years 5 and 6, parents are invited to preview the programme and resources that are to be used in lessons.
+Before we teach Relationships and Sex Education, parents are invited to preview the programme and resources that are to be used in lessons.
 Parents have a legal right to withdraw their child from Relationships and Sex Education lessons that deliver content beyond the National Curriculum for Science programmes of study and aspects of Department for Education Statutory Guidance on Relationships Education (2019) that are non-statutory.